 Roundabouts are a form of intersection control that have many benefits: slower travel speeds, fewer conflict points, less expensive to implement and maintain, and can accommodate a higher amount of traffic.
-It shouldn't, however, be implemented at all locations.
-Roundabouts require more right-of-way at intersections (particularly corners), they shouldn't be used when traffic flows are uneven (limited in the ability for traffic to enter the roundabout), and they shouldn't be used near driveway entrances, train crossings, or on steep grades.
+It should not, however, be implemented at all locations.
+Roundabouts require more right-of-way at intersections (particularly corners), they should not be used when traffic flows are uneven (limited in the ability for traffic to enter the roundabout), and they should not be used near driveway entrances, train crossings, or on steep grades.
 If a roundabout is proposed in an urban area where pedestrian traffic is likely, additional pedestrian safety measures such as rectangular rapid flashing beacons should be considered.